Escartem/HoyoDL/README.md

 ## Customizing the data

-This tool works by using what is called a provider json file, this file contains all the games, versions and hashes for each version, the default file is hosted [here](https://ena.escartem.moe/hoyodl/data.json), but you may want to also make your own to add custom games or add missing version (in case I forget to add the latest ones for example)
+This tool works by using what is called a provider json file, this file contains all the games, versions and hashes for each version, the default file is hosted [here](https://raw.githubusercontent.com/umaichanuwu/meta/master/hoyodata.json), but you may want to also make your own to add custom games or add missing version.
+In theory this file is self updating everytime a game update but just in case this options is available.

 To do so, create a json file in the same structure as the official one, host it wherever you want and pass the url to it when initializing the tool :